-Gear for Snorkeling on the Big Island, Hawaii
+Gear for Snorkeling Big Island, Hawaii

 The Big Island of Hawaii has some of the best snorkeling spots of anywhere in the state of Hawaii but to experience it well you’re going to want to have the right snorkel gear.
 Unless you take a Kona snorkel tour with Kona Snorkel Trips which provides such gear free with booking.
 If you plan to go out exploring on your own you’re going to need to get your own snorkel gear.
 Here’s a list of the essentials and some extras to make your snorkeling experience comfortable and fun!
-If you do wish to rent or buy some gear for snorkeling on the Big Island swing by our shop at Kona Honu Divers to get this set up for you.
+If you do wish to rent or buy some gear for snorkeling Big Island swing by our shop at Kona Honu Divers to get this set up for you.

 Hawaii Snorkeling Gear Essentials